Compare Auto Insurance Rates and Save DMV.com Exclusive!

 - Any updated information such as change in address, name and legal residence

-- You must also bring the correct CDL here..
+- You can find the correct CDL fee here.
 Fees vary, depending on your age and the endorsements on your CDL.
 Check with your local BMV office on the exact fee before arriving for the renewal.

 - Pass the written HAZMAT test.